slyval/guidelines/Guidelines/REST API Guidelines.md

 ### Caching
 One of the key characteristics of a RESTful API is that responses should be cacheable.

+Explicit caching should be exercised where the server denotes to the client how long the response or resource should be cached for (ma-age

-Caching can be exercised on the server side in order for multiple requests from different clients to be served with the same respo
+Caching can be exercised on the server side in order for multiple requests from different clients to be served with the same response without expensing resources on processing.
+This form is advisable

 ### State - Statelessness
 REST APIs should be stateless by design.
 A request must not depend on what happened before or be depended upon by subsequent requests.